aufkrawall/green-curve/README.md

 - Writes a persistent Windows JSON probe report with `--probe --probe-output <path>` for unrecognized GPU families
 - Tray hover text shows the active mode and selected saved profile
 - Windows uses a dedicated elevated background service for OC, UV, power, and long-running fan control while the GUI runs unelevated
+- The Windows GUI adapts its graph and VF-point columns to the monitor work area and current per-monitor DPI; if minimum readable controls cannot fit, the complete interface scrolls instead of being clipped behind the taskbar
 - Per-user Windows config now defaults to `%LOCALAPPDATA%\Green Curve\config.ini`, with one-time import from the legacy beside-exe config when present
-- Logon profiles can still apply silently; long-running custom fan control no longer depends on keeping the tray client running
+- Configured logon profiles are applied by the background service; long-running custom fan control no longer depends on keeping the tray client running
 - Multi-user: an administrator can share a profile with **all users** (applied on logon for accounts without their own profile, and loadable on demand by any user), stored machine-wide in `%ProgramData%\Green Curve\shared-profiles.ini`
 - Native Linux build: NvAPI (`libnvidia-api.so.1`) + NVML VF-curve / clock / power / fan control, driven by a root systemd daemon over a Unix socket, with a dependency-free raw-terminal TUI client

 ## Technical notes

-- Single-file C++ Win32 application built with `zig c++`
+- Amalgamated/unity-built C++ Win32 application built with `zig c++`
 - Uses dynamically loaded NVIDIA driver interfaces available on the local machine
 - Uses public NVAPI entry points exposed by the installed driver
 - Uses NVML from the local NVIDIA driver install for supported management operations